carobs9/CycleGAN_Monet/README.md

 ## Results and Discussion

+### Final model:

+- 50 epochs
+- augmented data
-### Final model: 50 epochs with augmented data and a 0.004 learning rate
+- 0.004 learning rate

 Throughout the epochs, we test the results (turning a real image into a Monet painting) on one sample image.
 We noticed that the generated image slowly becomes less blurry throughout the epochs.